talhagit/Web-Scraping-using-BeautifulSoup-Scrap-StackOverflow-Jobs/README.md

-# Web-Scraping-using-BeautifulSoup-Scrap-StackOverflow-Jobs
+# Web-Scraping-using-BeautifulSoup-StackOverflow-Jobs
-This code scrape Jobs for last 24 hours from StackOverflow.com and sends you an email for all job titles only and all the scrapped info can be output to a csv
+This code scrape Jobs for last 24 hours from StackOverflow.com and sends you an email for all job titles only and all the scrapped info will be output to a csv

 **Requirments**